woctezuma/steam-market/README.md

 There are two solutions:
 -   solution A is my original solution, but it requires a browser extension called *Augmented Steam*,
--   solution B is a more recent solution, and does not any third-party browser extension.
+-   solution B is a more recent solution, and does not require any third-party browser extension.

 #### Solution A